AUBioInformatics22/MuscularDogstrophy/2_Alignment.md

 #### Comparing raw coverage to aligned coverage

 There is a large difference in the raw coverage and aligned coverage values.
-The raw coverage was calculated for the whole genome, while the aligned coverage was calculated for just the X chromosome.
+The raw coverage was calculated for the whole genome, while the aligned coverage was calculated for just the X chromosome which can be seen in Table 1.
+As expected, the coverage decreased significantly since they were both aligned to the reference genome.

 #### Different percent mapped for the whole genome and the X chromosome